zero2cx/spiral-matrix/docs/SpiralMatrix.md

 ---

 #### [vector](#interface-contents "Interface Contents")
-  - _description_ - a nested dictionary structure that maps each compass-based vector to its relative-left and -right compass-bearing dictionary key
+  - _description_ - a nested dictionary structure that maps each compass-bearing to its relative-left and -right compass-bearing
   - _value_ - dictionary:
     - 'left'
       - _value_ - dictionary: